TrucJ/swagger-api-filter/README.md

-# Swagger API Filter
+# Swagger Filter

 ## Introduction

-`Swagger API Filter` is a Python script designed to filter specific APIs and methods from a Swagger file based on a provided filter file.
+`Swagger Filter` is a Python script designed to filter specific APIs and methods from a Swagger file based on a provided filter file.
 The filtered Swagger file will only contain the specified APIs and methods, making it easier to work with large Swagger files by narrowing down the scope to what you actually need.

 ## Features